 On June 18, 2018, USAC and the FCC deployed the NV system, kicking off the initial soft launch in six states.
 To date, the NV has rolled out in all states, territories, and DC across nine separate launches.
-Fifty-two states/territories and DC have fully launched and three states are in the soft launch phase.

-Colorado New Mexico Utah Mississippi Montana Wyoming
+Colorado New Mexico Mississippi Utah Montana Wyoming